moskalakamil/react-native-video/docs/docs/extensions/caching/strategies.md

-# Preloading
+# Caching Strategies

-Strategically pre-cache videos for optimal user experience.
+Smart strategies for when and how to cache videos to disk.

 :::tip Pro Feature - Coming Soon
 Video caching is a Pro feature currently in development.